MortalWombat-repo/book-tool/README.md

 **Description of the tool**

+A suite of tools to query the book information and keep an organized personal library.

 **Usage**

 book_tool has several commands to help you find book information with additional options as well.

 **book command:**
 `book "author" "title"`

 Using the command with the author and title helps you find the specific book easier,
 by default the language is set to english.

-Using the command with the option add will add the book to your database, bookshelf.
+Using the **book** with the option add will add the book to your database.
 It tracks various pieces of information such as: title, author, publisher, rating and the number of ratings.
 `book "author" "title" "add"`